-1. An annual written performance review for all tenure track faculty.

-2. A third-year review for all untenured faculty, regardless of rank.

-3. A post-tenure review for all tenured faculty, regardless of rank.
+- 1. An annual written performance review for all tenure track faculty. - 2.
+A third-year review for all untenured faculty, regardless of rank. - 3.
+A post-tenure review for all tenured faculty, regardless of rank.
 A post-tenure review for all tenured faculty in administrative positions by their immediate supervisors.
 Unit chairs will be evaluated by their immediate supervisors in consultation with their units.
 Written copies of all annual performance reviews, third year reviews, post-tenure reviews and development plans (see V.C.3. infra) will be given to the faculty member who is reviewed and will be permanently retained by the office of the department chair and the office of the dean.
-Copies of unsatisfactory post-tenure reviews and the associated development plans will also be sent to the Provost.
+Copies of unsatisfactory post-tenure reviews and the associated development plans will also be sent to the Provost; for health sciences units, copies of unsatisfactory post-tenure reviews and the associated development plans will also be sent to the vice president for research and health sciences.

 Unit post-tenure review standards and procedures must be forwarded to the dean and the provost for approval.
 Any disagreements between the dean and the unit over the content of the post-tenure review standards or procedures may be resolved by the provost.
+In health sciences units disagreements between the dean and the unit over the content of the post-tenure review standards or procedures shall be forwarded through the vice president for research and health sciences for resolution by the provost.
 Any disagreement between the Provost and the unit over the content of the post-tenure review standards or procedures shall be referred to the Tenure Review Board for final resolution.